First Tee Oregon – PGA Jr League

 What's included?

-Weekly practices will be held at The Children’s Course in Gladstone, OR at 5pm on Thursdays from June 26 thru August 21.
-The match schedule is outlined below:
+Weekly practices will be held at The Children’s Course in Gladstone, OR on Thursdays (5-7pm) during September and October.
+The fall match schedule will be released soon.

 How to Earn Points